 All of these activities help owners demonstrate and buyers judge the quality of a particular goat.
 Registered goats may be sold without registration papers, but unregistered goats can’t be sold with papers and neither can their offspring.

 The offspring of registered goats can be marketed to a larger audience than unregistered goats.
 Since Nigerian Dwarf goats are quite prolific, it makes sense to market to the largest group possible.

 Even if you don’t plan to participate in shows, linear appraisal, or milk production performance programs, those buying goat kids from you may be interested in participating with their goats.
 Since the cost of a registered goat is typically about twice that of an unregistered goat, the profit margin is much higher.

 If you do intend to participate in shows, linear appraisal, or milk production performance programs, then you should buy goats that are included in a registry that is active in your area of interest and in your part of the country.

 There are four registries that accept purebred Nigerian Dwarf goats in the United States.
 They are the International Dairy Goat Registry (IDGR), American Goat Society (AGS), the Nigerian Dwarf Goat Association (NDGA), and the American Dairy Goat Association (ADGA).
 The table below compares the differences in the registries with respect to Nigerian Dwarf goats.

-Initially, most of the registries didn’t allow the Nigerian Dwarf goats to be as tall as they are allowed today, but over time the height limitations have increased.
-Allowing slightly taller purebred goats has improved their ability to produce significant quantities of their great tasting milk and become the increasingly popular dairy breed they are today.
+Initially, most of the registries didn’t allow Nigerian Dwarf goats to be as tall as they are today, but over time the height limitations have increased.
+The height of Nigerian Dwarf goats is measured at the withers and varies between registries.
+Allowing slightly taller purebred goats has increased their ability to produce significant quantities of their great-tasting milk and become a viable dairy breed.